abubakriz/talab/README.md

 # Talab

 Talab is an HTTP client for JavaScript and TypeScript.
 It uses results-based error handling, eliminating the need for `try/catch` blocks around requests.

+<sub>Fun Fact: "Talab" (طلب) is an Arabic word for "request"<sub>

 ## Features